MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-countries-and-translations.md

 It is important to know that language support requires translation of *platform* captions and *application* captions (UI).
 Translated platform captions are provided by Microsoft for all supported languages.
 Application languages are provided by both Microsoft and partners, depending on the language.

-Application languages delivered by Microsoft are provided as language apps, included with the product as pre-published apps in the cloud version, that must be installed if needed.
-Partners can also provide application translation for any language, in which case, this application language app must be downloaded and installed from AppSource.
+Application languages delivered by Microsoft are provided as language apps, available on AppSource, that can be installed if needed.
+Partners can also provide application translation for any platform supported language.
+To use one of these languages the app publisher must be contacted through AppSource.

 This table gives an overview of supported languages and how  application languages are provided.